The Hashima XR Project

 Continuing Legacy

-Though the funded phase ended in 2024, Hashima XR remains active through:
+Though the funded phase ended in 2024, Hashima XR remains active through ongoing projects that include:

 Substack platforms sustaining digital scholarship and dialogue